GeographicalStudio/baikal-engine-win32/README.txt

 Make sure to say anything about features that you'll want to add, just contribute to the project or say to a friend to contribute, everyone will appericate it!
+If you're wondering what is a .bmf file, it's Baikal Model Format.